-Toilet Tank Won't Refill Itself
+The toilet Tank Won't Refill Itself

 A toilet tank that won't refill itself can be sincerely frustrating, as there are many potential causes behind it.
 You may need to adjust the fill valve, adjust the float ball, or check your home's water pressure.
 Often these components may require replacement as they fill with scale over time from our hard Edmonton water.

-Toilet Is Constantly Running
+The Toilet Is Constantly Running

 Most often, a toilet that refuses to stop running is the result of an internal breakage or flaw.
 A cracked or damaged toilet flapper (the rubber plug that seals the tank shut after flushing), faulty chain, float ball, or float arm can all contribute to this costly issue.
 If you hear your toilet running at all hours of the day and night, it's best to fix it sooner rather than later.